 - Users need a clear indication that the list has more items to show and that it is actually doing something.
 An animated image should be enough to provide this message to the user.
 Even so, as a performance target, keep in mind that during typical application usage the users should never hit a loading wall at the end of a list.

 Optimize the File Size of Images

 Using big image files in your mobile app can increase the download time (or even block the download) and lead to poor performance, especially in older devices or in low connectivity scenarios.
 They also consume storage space and might be too big for the screens of mobile devices, even high-DPI models.

-Reduce image size (in bytes) and dimensions (height/width) considering your target user's experience — follow Google's Image Optimization recommendations.
+Reduce image size (in bytes) and adapt its dimensions (height/width) considering your target user's experience — follow Google's Image Optimization recommendations.
 Also, consider delaying the fetch of images to a later stage.
 Refer to the best practice to Prioritize Screen Content Rendering.

 - The most common components for implementing a mobile app are provided in Silk UI Mobile and in the OutSystems Forge.
 You can probably find the ones you need for your scenario and customize them accordingly.